-- Value attendance and have your child at school on time every day - Understand that your child will have homework, will have to study and prepare for tests, will have occasional projects that are not optional (such as History Fair / Science Fair), will not be allowed to retake tests, and that when a child struggles there are avenues to assist, such as the construction of a PLP (Personalized Learning Plan) between the parent-child-teacher.
-This responsibility is shared between all three (teacher-student and parent) and does not solely fall on the responsibility of the classroom teacher. - Always support the teacher and school decisions - Help maintain the positive school culture by never complaining (especially on social media)- rather, work with the teacher and admin to resolve a problem or issue. - Communicate with my child's teacher when a question or concern arises before going to administration - Fulfill my 20 hours of volunteer hours at a minimum with the understanding that we "want" parents at our school! - Assist in teaching the 25 Student Expectations - Stay aware of what is going on by reading weekly e-blasts, classroom newsletters, student planners, and by looking at the school calendar and webpage frequently. - I understand we have dues at the school and I must pay them - Understand that we are a uniform school and that if my child does not have on his/her uniform I will be called to bring a change of clothing for my child. - I know NBH MS and HS are a 1 to 1 technology school- therefore it is my responsibility to provide my child a Chromebook touch (see school website for details).
+- I will value attendance and have your child at school on time every day. - I understand that your child will have homework, will have to study and prepare for tests, will have occasional projects that are not optional (such as History Fair / Science Fair), will not be allowed to retake tests, and that when a child struggles there are avenues to assist, such as the construction of a PLP (Personalized Learning Plan) between the parent-child-teacher.
+This responsibility is shared between all three (teacher-student and parent) and does not solely fall on the responsibility of the classroom teacher. - I will always support the teacher and school decisions - I will help maintain the positive school culture by never complaining (especially on social media)- rather, work with the teacher and admin to resolve a problem or issue. - I will communicate with my child's teacher when a question or concern arises before going to administration - I will fulfill my 20 hours of volunteer hours at a minimum with the understanding that we "want" parents at our school! - I will assist in teaching the 25 Student Expectations - I will stay aware of what is going on by reading weekly e-blasts, classroom newsletters, student planners, and by looking at the school calendar and webpage frequently. - I understand we have dues at the school and I must pay them. - I understand that we are a standard track diploma school. - I understand that we are a uniform school and that if my child does not have on his/her uniform I will be called to bring a change of clothing for my child.

+• I understand that NBH MS and HS are a 1 to 1 technology school- therefore it is my responsibility to provide my child a Chromebook touch (see school website for details).